LATEST INFORMATION ON

 Visiting Our Offices:

-In-office well visits and consultations: We're currently seeing patients here in the office for well visits, physicals, follow-ups, consults, and more, for patients who are not displaying any sick symptoms.
-We have employee temperature checks three times per day.
-Signs on our front doors will provide instructions for your visit upon arrival, including in-car waiting to limit patient interaction in common areas.
+In-office visits and consultations: We're currently seeing patients here in the office for sick and well visits, physicals, follow-ups, consults, and more, and we are implementing extra precautions to limit interactions between patients and protect all from the spread of germs.
+We have employee temperature checks three times per day and PPE for all providers.
+Signs on our front doors will provide instructions for your visit upon arrival, including in-car waiting and streamlined check-in procedures to limit patient interaction in common areas.
 We clean our exam rooms after each patient, and we also clean all assistant stations, bathrooms and waiting rooms/front desk area approximately every hour in both buildings.
-We also offer several services in our outdoor tent by appointment, including flu shots and select blood draws.
+We also offer several services in our outdoor tents by appointment, including flu shots and select blood draws.

 Telemedicine appointments: Patients also have an option for an at-home video-conference with a provider, for both sick and well needs.
 See christinemeyermd.com/telemedicine for details, and call us to convert your in-person appointment to a telemedicine one.

 We're also answering phones, emails and portal messages, so you can reach out to us that way, too.